moraleseoscar/XMPPServer/README.md

 # XMPPClient - Multi-Functional XMPP Chat Client

 XMPPClient is a versatile Java-based chat client that utilizes the Extensible Messaging and Presence Protocol (XMPP) for communication.
 This project provides a comprehensive implementation of a client with features such as connecting to an XMPP server, managing contacts, sending/receiving messages, presence status, group chat, and file sharing.
+The core library used for XMPP communication is **Smack** version 4.2.0.

 ## Features